eyeonicon/go-icon-sdk/README.md

   </a>
 </p>

-_This project is made possible: ICON Node Validator [Eye On Icon](https://www.eyeonicon.xyz).
+_This project is made possible: ICON Node Validator [Eye On Icon](https://www.eyeonicon.xyz) and was funded by the ICON Contribution Proposal System.
 Click [here](https://cps.icon.community/) to learn more about the ICON Contribution Proposal System (CPS)._